Gavrilo Jejina

 What Is an AI Marketing Agency?

-An AI marketing agency uses artificial intelligence technologies to automate and optimize marketing processes.
-This includes content generation, customer segmentation, email targeting, A/B testing, ad bidding, and performance analysis.
+An AI marketing agency uses artificial intelligence technologies to automate and optimize marketing processes across content generation, customer segmentation, email targeting, A/B testing, ad bidding, and performance analysis.
+The defining feature is whether the agency's workflows have been rebuilt around AI rather than adding AI on top of existing manual processes.
+Tool usage alone does not qualify.

-What sets the best AI agencies apart is not just the tools they use, but the way they combine them.
-They’ve developed proprietary agentic workflows: self-directed automation systems designed to execute tasks intelligently and collaboratively across the marketing stack.
+What sets the best AI agencies apart is how they combine tools.
+They build proprietary agentic workflows: self-directed automation systems designed to execute tasks intelligently and collaboratively across the marketing stack.
 These workflows connect data ingestion, content creation, distribution, performance tracking, and optimization in a continuous loop that often runs without human intervention.

-Rather than remove human input, AI is used to amplify the efforts exponentially, unlocking new levels of precision and performance in marketing.
+Rather than removing human input, AI amplifies the work exponentially and unlocks new levels of precision and performance in marketing.

 Key differences from traditional firms:

-• Automation: AI handles many time-intensive tasks, such as media buying, copy generation, and analytics, that humans typically perform in traditional firms.
+• Automation.
+AI handles time-intensive tasks like media buying, copy generation, and analytics that humans typically perform in traditional firms.

-• Real-time optimization: Unlike traditional agencies that rely on after-action reports, AI tools adapt campaigns in real-time based on the data inputs they process and adjust accordingly.
+• Real-time optimization.
+Unlike traditional agencies that rely on after-action reports, AI tools adapt campaigns in real time based on the data they ingest.

 Core Benefits of AI Marketing